-The motherboard combines the powers of the AMD AthlonTM 64 processor and the VIA K8T800 chipset to set a new benchmark for an effective desktop platform solution.
+The motherboard combines the powers of the AMD Athlon[TM] 64FX or Athlon[TM] 64 processor and the VIA K8T800Pro chipset to set a new benchmark for an effective desktop platform solution.

-Supporting up to 3GB of system memory with PC3200/PC2700/PC2100/PC1600 DDR SDRAM, high-resolution graphics via an AGP 8X slot, Dual Serial ATA RAID, IEEE 1394, USB 2.0, and 6-channel audio features, the motherboard takes you ahead in the world of power computing!
+Supporting a system bus of 2000 MT/s, up to 4GB of dual-channel system memory with PC3200/PC2700/PC2100/PC1600 DDR SDRAM, high-resolution graphics via an AGP 8X slot, Dual Serial ATA RAID, IEEE 1394, USB 2.0, and 8-channel audio features, the motherboard takes you ahead in the world of power computing!

-Before you start installing the motherboard, and hardware devices on it, check the items in your package with the list below.
+Before you start installing the motherboard and hardware devices on it, check the items in your package with the list below.